Home » 12 to 36 hour Layovers » Newfoundland RV, Car Travel Logistics

 If You Enter at Port aux Basques

 Deer Lake and Corner Brook are stronger service hubs before you move deeper into Gros Morne or farther north.
-If your supplies are low, it often makes sense to get reset there rather than waiting on smaller communities.

 If You Enter at Argentia